 A critical lesson learned during the live line drawing is that an enormous amount of time can be wasted trying to move boundaries.
 Initially, this was due to a lack of understanding of how to make trade offs in moving populations, as well as a lack of clear goals by the commissioners proposing the changes.
-Eventually, we settled on asking a commissioner proposing a change to state the goal and talk through the full range of changes that would be required prior to moving any lines.
+Eventually, commissioners proposing changes were asked to state the goal and talk through the full range of changes that would be required prior to moving any lines.
 This allowed the rest of the commission to see if the proposal was even likely to work and whether the commission in general agreed with the goal.

 Chairs during the mapping phase followed the chair rotation as it had been set out almost a year previously.
 A new Final Maps Planning subcommittee was formed to oversee the overall order and scheduling of mapping meetings and the (shortened) length of terms of chairs during that phase.
-In retrospect, it may have been worth identifying commissioners with particularly strong time-management skills as well as particularly strong skills working with the line drawers to serve as chairs during the mapping phase.
+In retrospect, it may have been worth taking a more deliberative approach to identifying commissioners with particularly strong time-management skills as well as particularly strong skills working with the line drawers to serve as chairs during the mapping phase.